bpslib/cpp-handler/README.md

 # C++ Handler

-BPS is a key-value data storing structure.
+BPS is a key-value data handling structure.
 This handler provides a BPS data structure for C++.

 ## Guides and Documentation